julelang/jule/README.md

 A C++ header file dependency can be added to the Jule code and its functions can be linked.
 It's pretty easy to write C++ code that is compatible with the Jule code compiled by the compiler.
 JuleC keeps all the C++ code it uses for Jule in its <a href="https://github.com/julelang/jule/tree/main/api">api</a> directory.
-With the help of this API, it is very easy to write C++ code that can be fully integrated into Jule.
+This API makes it possible and easy to write C++ code that can be fully integrated into Jule.
 <ol></ol> <!-- for space -->
 <img src="./docs/images/cpp_interop.png"/>